paradigmxyz/reth/book/cli/reth/db/stats.md

           [default: default]

+      --detailed-sizes
+          Show only the total size for static files

       --chain <CHAIN_OR_PATH>
           The chain this node is running.
           Possible values are either a built-in chain or the path to a chain specification file.